suzannepk/mpi_parallel/README.md

 ```

 Things to note:

-- This runs the loop in serial, one iteration after the other, but the different iterations of the loop do not depend on each other.
-For example, dot += a[1] * b[1]; does not depend on dot += a[2] * b[2];.
-So, there is an opportunity to execute the elements of the loop in parallel on different processors.
+- This runs the loop in serial, one iteration after the other, but the values computeed in different iterations of the loop do not depend on each other.
+So, there is an easy opportunity to execute the elements of the loop in parallel on different processors.
+-
   - C code allocates memory in two main ways: the stack and the heap.
 These are not physical locations in memory, but rather two different ways the C compiler and runtime manage memory.
      - Stack: Fast, automatically managed memory for local variables; size must be known at compile time and disappears when the function ends.
-     - Heap: Flexible, manually managed memory for data that can change size or outlive a single function; allocated with malloc/free at runtime.
+     - Heap: Flexible, manually managed memory for data that can change size or outlive a single function; allocated with functions called malloc/free at runtime.
+     -
--This code places the entire set of vectors in a single pool of memory in an area called the stack.
-Memory on the stack must be allocated before the program runs, so the size N of all arrays is fixed when the code compiles.
+-This code places the entire set of vectors in a single pool of stack memory.

 # Parallel Thinking